gboeing/street-network-models/README.md

 # Urban Street Network Models and Measures

-This project uses [OSMnx](https://github.com/gboeing/osmnx) to model and analyze the street networks of every urban area in the world then shares the results (models and measures) in an open data [repository](https://dataverse.harvard.edu/dataverse/global-urban-street-networks) in the Harvard Dataverse.
+This project uses [OSMnx](https://github.com/gboeing/osmnx) to model and analyze the street networks of every urban area in the world then shares the results (models and indicators) in an open data [repository](https://dataverse.harvard.edu/dataverse/global-urban-street-networks) in the Harvard Dataverse.

 ## Citation

 Boeing, G. 2025.
-Updated Street Network Models and Measures for Every Urban Area in the World.
+Urban Science Beyond Samples: Updated Street Network Models and Indicators for Every Urban Area in the World.
 Working paper. https://github.com/gboeing/street-network-models

 ## Computing environment